 Direct from the USDA (U.S. Department of Agriculture), yes, you can safely refreeze chicken.
 However, you have to make sure you thaw it correctly.

-I'll repeat one more time for the people in the back.
-It is okay to refreeze chicken under certain circumstances if the thawing and refreezing are done right.
+Yes, according to the USDA, it is okay to refreeze chicken under certain circumstances if the thawing and refreezing are done right.

 Keep in mind that the texture and even the taste may change.
 For example, the chicken loses moisture and thus gets chewier after every time it's frozen.
 That's why thawed chicken benefits from adding a marinade, for example, when cooked to compensate for the lost juice.